Lymphatic Drainage Massage

 Q: What is the lymphatic system and what is lymphatic massage or Manual Lymphatic Drainage (MLD)?

-A: The lymphatic system is a network of tissues and organs that help the body get rid of waste and toxins.
-The function of the lymphatic system is to transport lymph, a fluid that has the infection-fighting white blood cells, throughout the body.
-The lymphatic system contains vessels (similar to the veins and capillaries of the circulatory system) which connect to lymph nodes and is where the lymph is filtered.
-Lymphatic drainage massage, also known as Manual Lymphatic Drainage (MLD), relieves swelling that happens when medical treatment or illness blocks your lymphatic system.
-Lymphatic drainage massage involves gently manipulating specific areas of your body to help lymph move to an area with working lymph vessels.
-This is why all patients that undergo surgery have a lymphatic system that is hyperactive, and this is why lymphatic drainage is recommended after having surgery.
+A: The lymphatic system is a network of tissues and organs that aid in eliminating waste and toxins from the body.
+Its function is to transport lymph, a fluid containing infection-fighting white blood cells, throughout the body.
+The lymphatic system comprises vessels similar to those found in the circulatory system, which connects to lymph nodes where the lymph is filtered.
+Lymphatic drainage massage, also known as Manual Lymphatic Drainage (MLD), relieves swelling caused by an unhealthy lymphatic system.
+It’s important to note that regular lymphatic massage is different from post-surgery lymphatic massage.

 Q: What is an lymphatic massage like?

-A: After an initial consultation, you will undress, lie down on a massage table in the face-up position, covered modestly with a sheet.
+A: After an initial consultation, you will undress, lie down on a massage table in the face-up position, covered with proper draping.
 The atmosphere is the same as a massage treatment room with dim lighting and soft music.
 Although you are in a massage setting, it is important to understand that a lymphatic massage is a specific form of bodywork designed to efficiently move lymph fluid in your body.
 Manual Lymphatic Massage (MLD) is completely different from deep tissue, Swedish, or relaxation massage that you may be expecting or have had in the past.
 Stimulation of the Lymphatic System activates the parasympathetic nervous system producing an automatic physiological relaxation response.
 Many clients fall asleep.
-Only the area being worked on is undraped at any time.
 Gentle, rotating, pumping motions with the therapist’s hands and fingertips begin at the collarbone area, then focus on areas where there is a concentration of lymph nodes (the underarms, abdomen, groin, and back of the knees).
-The session always starts face-up position because most of the areas of lymph nodes that need to be decongested are located on the front of the body, although some surgeries do require the patient to turn side to side or face down for a short time if tolerated.
-Starting on the back (even for fat injections to the buttocks) would not be indicated because it is necessary to open up the major lymphatic areas on the front of your body before the backside of the body can drain.
+The session always starts face-up position because most of the areas of lymph nodes that need to be decongested are located on the front of the body.
 It is very important to decongest the areas of drainage in the groin, abdomen, underarms, and collarbone areas before sending extra lymph fluid to them.
-Directing lymph fluid to nodal areas without opening the lymph nodes up first increases the discomfort and overwhelms the nodes, leading to increased recovery time.
-Each session is 50-minute.

 Q: Is a lymphatic massage essentially the same as a deep tissue massage?